VetCorps is now hiring! If interested, apply here and

 What exactly does VetCorps train?

 The VetCorps training curriculum is diverse, focusing on two main components—agriculture and whole health.
 For agriculture, members take a Farming and Ranching Class Series, with six classes focused on soil, water, planting, hoop houses, hydroponics, farm safety, animal husbandry, animal awareness, and farming techniques/tips.
-Members enroll in a Farm Business and Marketing Class Series, with classes on Land Acquisition and Revitalization, USDA Programs and Resources, Food Safety, marketing, and Farm Plans.
 Members also attend a beekeeping course series, along with daily experiential agriculture training on La Finca Militar.

 Why should I serve?